andreasvarga/PeriodicMatrices.jl/README.md

 ````
 and therefore the solutions are unstable.

-Stability can be illustrated with the lossy Hill equation $\zeta = 0.2$:
+Stability can be illustrated with the lossy Hill equation with $\zeta = 0.2$:

 ````JULIA
 # setup of A(t)